KristianLyng/varnishfoo/chapter-2.rst

 Both Firefox and Chrome will open the debug console if you hit ``<F12>``.
 It's a good habit to test and experiment with more than one browser, and luckily these consoles are very similar.
-A strong case in favor of Chrome is `Incognito Mode`, activated through ``<Ctrl>+<Shift>+N``.
+A strong case in favor of Chrome is :title:`Incognito Mode`, activated through ``<Ctrl>+<Shift>+N``.
 This is an advantage both because it removes old cookies and because most extensions are disabled.
 Most examples use Chrome to keep things consistent and simple, but could just as well have been performed on Firefox.

 The importance of Incognito Mode can be easily demonstrated.
 The following is a test with a typical Chrome session: